-The top of the viaduct, called the Promenade plantée, is a 2.8 mile walkway lined with flower beds and flowering trees.
+The top of the viaduct, called the Coulée verte René-Dumont or the Promenade plantée, is a 2.8 mile walkway lined with flower beds and flowering trees.
 This project, completed in 2000, was one of the inspirations for New York’s High Line (as shown in a 2005 New York Times article, The Secret Jardin).

 Jason arrives tomorrow so I’ll spend part of the morning getting my tiny place ready for two.
 It will be easier for Jaime in May since that apartment has a lot more elbow room.
 There seems to be a brass band playing somewhere nearby so I think I had better go have a look…

-Photos from the past few days (including a glimpse of the Moreau museum) are up at Paris-6
+Photos from the past few days are up at Paris-6